 Some people decide just to go ahead and scatter the cremated remains without any service or ceremony.
 Conducting an ash scattering can be regarded as a memorial act, even if no formal service or specific tributes are arranged for the scattering.

 What to do with the cremated remains after a cremation memorial service: The final disposition

 Deciding what to do with cremated remains still poses a question for some families.
-Often families end up keeping an urn at home as they are undecided what to do.
+Often families keep an urn at home as they are undecided about what to do.
 Cremation has removed the immediate need to buy a burial plot and inter the remains, although some families opt to purchase a cremation niche and have the cremated remains interred.

 How direct cremation and a family memorial service can save thousands on funeral costs

-Family-led memorial services are becoming a new ‘norm’.
-It is almost a return to family values of decades ago before the modern era of the funeral establishment.
-And why should we pay thousands of dollars to a funeral business, when we can host a family and friends gathering at a fraction of the cost of a traditional funeral service?
+Family-led memorial services are becoming a new ‘norm.’
+It is almost a return to family values of decades before the funeral establishment’s modern era.
+And why should we pay thousands of dollars to a funeral business when we can host a family and friends gathering at a fraction of the cost of a traditional funeral service?

 Although holding a memorial service is not necessary after the cremation, it does provide an opportunity for closure and a sense of being able to say a final goodbye to a lost loved one.
-The unique thing about a memorial service is that there is no time-critical timeline about holding it.
-You can hold a memorial service shortly after the death and cremation, or you can wait months or even a year.
+The unique thing about a memorial service is that there is no time-critical timeline for holding it.
+You can hold a memorial service shortly after the death and cremation or wait months or even a year.